weldermarcosxd/imdbDotNetWebApi/README.md

 ### Goal ###
 * Development of an .NET API that meets the requirements of the Project Scope listed below.
 * You must fork this repository and send the link of your own repository to our team.
-Remember: it's **NOT** necessary do a Pull Request to acomplish this.
+Remember: it's **NOT** necessary to do a Pull Request to acomplish this.
 * We will evaluate your code and send you an email with the result asap.

 ### What will be evaluated? ###

-* The purpose of this test is to have a better idea of your .Net knowledge and the frameworks that comes with it as well.
+* The purpose of this test is to have a better idea of your .Net knowledge and the all frameworks that comes with it as well.
 Nevertheless, the use of patterns and a good organization will be greatly appreciated.
 * The quality and performance of your code.
 * Your capacity of organize your code.
 * Effectiveness of your decision-making